dcooney/theme-json-generator/README.md

 npm install theme-json-generator --save-dev
 ```

-Then add the plugin to your `webpack` config.
-For example:
+Then add the plugin to your `webpack` config like so:

 ```js
 // webpack.config.js